 For output triggers in xt-experiments and xyt-experiments the duration (pulse width) of a trigger pulse can be adjusted.
 This might be crucial for the proper communication of external devices with the scanner.
 The pulse duration can be defined by editing a number in Pulse Width (Duration).
-The delay of the trigger pulse from scan start can be defined by entering a number in Delay lines from start by (Fig. 21).
-Fig. 22 explains how the pulse width is defined by the number of lines.
-In Fig. 23 the graph of such an experiment is displayed.
+The delay of the trigger pulse from scan start can be defined by entering a number in Delay lines from start by (Figure 21).
+Figure 22 explains how the pulse width is defined by the number of lines.
+In Figure 23 the graph of such an experiment is displayed.

-Fig. 21: Trigger setting in LAS AF for an xt-experiment: xt-scan mode is activated (1) and 400 lines in one page is set (2).
-In the field Trigger OUT on Frames a delay from start 100 and duration of the trigger pulse of 10 frames (3) are defined.
+Figure 21: Trigger setting in LAS AF for an xt-experiment: xt-scan mode is activated 1 and 300 lines in one page are set 2.
+In the field Trigger OUT on Frames 100 lines delay from start and 20 lines duration of the trigger pulse 3 is defined.